 I complained.
 After complaining, calling numerous time waiting online being transferred here and there and being pushed like a ping pong ball from Air NZ to Zuji and vice versa, I was told I had to pay an extra 1000 HKD (150 USD / 90 GBP) and on top of that 2 service fees 50% that amount to Air NZ for change of date and for service fees.
 This worked out to be 1/3 to 1/2 the fare price I paid in addition.
 Moreover, the economy had plunged in 2008, and the original ticket I bought was now only about half the price!

-For the Aukland Brisbane portion, we were seated in crappy old tourist quality seats seats just in front of tourist, as it appeared that they decided to close the upper deck of the 747 where we originally were booked because there weren't enough premium class passengers to bother the staff to open up the area.
+For the Auckland-Brisbane portion, we were seated in crappy old tourist quality seats just in front of tourist, as it appeared that they decided to close the upper deck of the 747 where we originally were booked because there weren't enough Premium Class passengers to bother the staff to open up the area.
 We had to seek permission and be escorted to use the upstairs washroom.

 On check-in, the area reserved for premium check-in was being used by tourist class, and we would have had to wait in that long line had we not complained (both ways).
 They misplaced the suitcase with all my scuba gear on the way back.
 It was located by an employee at the Brisbane airport who found it and contacted me directly to arrange return.

 To add insult to injury, they assigned baggage recovery to Air Canada, which ran the LA-Vancouver return flight and who could not have been less interested.
 Needless to say, they ignored all of my written complaints and no one ever replied to them.
 Next time, Qantas.
 If you must go Air NZ, the Pacific Premium seats are probably not going to be worth the extra cost.